nightroman/FarNet/FSharpFar/README.md

 In the latter case, the path is just used as a session ID.

 Editor services use the configuration file in a source file directory.
+It is either a single `*.fs.ini` or a standard project file `*.fsproj`.
-If it is missing or not alone then the main configuration is used.
+If such a file is not found then the main configuration is used.

 The main configuration file is *%FARPROFILE%\FarNet\FSharpFar\main.fs.ini*.

-The configuration file format is similar to INI.
+The `.fs.ini` configuration file format is similar to INI.
 Lines staring with `;` or empty are ignored.
 Keys and values are separated by `=`.
 Switches are just keys without `=`.